 Home Program Field Trips

 When students step into the community as scientists, historians, makers, and advocates, they deepen their understanding in ways that are joyful, relevant, and lasting.
-Our field trips are designed with intention.
-Each one creates space for students to expand their perspectives, explore complex ideas with their hands and hearts, and see themselves as part of something larger than a single classroom.
-These immersive experiences help them understand how people and places shape one another, and they anchor academic learning in real-world purpose.
+Park Day School field trips are designed with intention.
+Each one creates space for students to expand their perspectives, gain deeper understanding for how people and places shape one another, and anchor academic learning in real-world purpose.

 Kindergarten